uchicagotechteam/lesson-plans/Lesson2-Intro.md

 kevin = Person('Kevin', 20, 'student', True)
 ```
 Here, we're creating an initialization method for the class.
 By convention, methods that are only called within the class itself are written in the form `__method__`.
 The `__init__` method creates an initializer method, which is called as soon as an object is created.
-This method takes all of the variables provided into the method initialization
+This method takes all of the variables provided into
 Also, as a quick note for the future, whenever you want to find the methods/functions you can call on a given object, you can do this with the following:
 ```python
 dir(object)